bajajyukta7/AzsAgenticAIWorkshop/README.md

-# AzS Workshop Agent
+# Workloads hub Agent

-Single Agent and tools using Python, Streamlit and AutoGen.
+Mutli Agents and tools using Python, Streamlit and AutoGen.

 To run it locally: